-- How do we explain the countless cases wherein an animal was treated with traditional veterinary medications and therapies to no avail but got better as soon a homeopathic remedy was administered?
+- How do we explain the countless cases wherein an animal was treated with traditional veterinary medications and therapies to no avail but got better as soon a homeopathic product was administered?

-- How do we explain the raving testimonials left by people who’ve used homeopathic remedies with their pets?
+- How do we explain the raving testimonials left by people who’ve used homeopathic products with their pets?

-Are we going to keep believing what modern medicine says about homeopathic remedies only working because of coincidence?
+Are we going to keep believing what modern medicine says about homeopathic products only working because of coincidence?